-My top 5 travel destinations in South America
+Some of my top travel destinations in South America

 May 11, 2018

-After 90 days of travel across Ecuador, Peru and Bolivia with my wife (Fran) I’ve come up with a list of some of our favourite locations.
+After 90 days of travel across Ecuador, Peru and Bolivia with my wife (Fran) we’ve come up with a list of some of our favourite locations.

 1. Straight in at number one, is Salar de Uyuni, the largest salt flat in the world.